 Hair loss is a common problem that most people face at one point in their life.
 While some hair loss problems are temporary and recover over a period of time, others lead to alopecia.
 If you are wondering what alopecia is, it is just a fancy word used for baldness caused by hair loss.
-If you are losing hair that is resulting in a receding hairline, thinning on the crown, or thinning through the parting, then it is time you visit Dr. John Laura for some of the most effective PRP Newport Beach has available.
+If you are losing hair that is resulting in a receding hairline, thinning on the crown, or thinning through the parting, then it is time you visit Dr. John Laura for PRP treatments.
 Excessive hair loss from the scalp leads to alopecia in both men and women.
 Unless it is treated, it can lead to complete baldness.

 PRP for Hair

 A hair loss treatment that works for your friend may not work for you.
 Everyone is born differently and your reason for baldness may be different from others.
 Several reasons cause baldness such as:

 - Medications and supplements, including drugs used for cancer, depression, heart problems, high blood pressure, and such.

 - Radiation therapy to the head

 - Hormonal changes and medical conditions such as scalp infections and trichotillomania

 - Family history of baldness which usually occurs with aging and in predictable patterns